-Today we have a guest post from Jacob of Dollar Dilligence.
+Today I am pleased to welcome Jacob of Dollar Dilligence.
 His focus is not only teaching your children about finances, but all of us.

 Many teenagers graduate from high school without learning an incredibly valuable life skill: how to budget.
 In fact, most high schools do not teach basic financial literacy, leaving students without the basic knowledge of how to balance their budget, pay for college, or handle checking accounts, savings accounts, or credit cards.
 This can land your teen in financial hot water once he or she enters the “real world.”

 Although many people find the subject daunting, financial education does not have to be complicated.
 Parents, grandparents, friends, and teachers can help kids learn these skills with simple methods.
 The earlier we teach our kids about money, the better they will be able to handle their finances as adults.

 How to Start Teaching Your Children about Finances